kufupa/generalApp/README.md

 Make sure to download assets n constants folder and paste into app folder

 NEED AN INDEX.JS IN EACH FOLDER THAT EXPORTS EVERYTHING FROM OTHER FILES IN FOLDER I.E COMPONENTS FOLDER

+Use ctrl+/ to comment bc it might be diff depending which line ur on

+Export default only exports one thing, use export before func name to export multiple